Can peace be accessed no matter what is happening in our lives/the world?

 Interpersonal Mindfulness Program (IMP)

 IMP Requires previous MBSR or its equivalent meditation practice experience.
 Class Cost: $400 + residential weekend retreat fee when class is in-person (class currently online to support the safety of all during COVID and currently no additional facility fee).
 Financial assistance available for need.
+Please see the registration page if you would like to be notified of 2021 IMP dates.

 MBSR Teacher Training